davidindub/coffeecrew/README.md

 - A Discount Code system
 - Option for time-based Sales
 - Use more Stripe features, like possibly use for receipts
+- Mailchimp could be connected to user profiles to include campaigns such as birthday emails with discounts, or follow up emails on completed orders.

 ## Technologies Used